fryguy100/agent_migrator/README.md

 migrate the settings over to a CSF profile to enable the agent for Jabber, associates the user to the CSF profile, the pguser and the zoom recording application users.
 Then it cleans up the old CIPC profile of the user and the device profile.

+The cipc_to_csf script is much like the agent_migrator script, but only for agents with CIPC and no Device Profiles.
+It also only creates the CSF and associates it to the end user.
+It does not update the application users.
+It does clean up afterwards.

-The script is built based on the samples seen in CiscoDevNet/axl-python-zeep-samples repo.
+The scripts are built based on the samples seen in CiscoDevNet/axl-python-zeep-samples repo.

 [https://developer.cisco.com/site/axl/](https://developer.cisco.com/site/axl/)